KittyCat565/MysticalAgriculture-1.21-Flight-Toggle/README.md

 About
 Added a toggleable Creative Flight Module.
 New commands: /mysticalagriculture flight true|false /mysticalagriculture flightdebug /mysticalagriculture flightdebug info Mayfly is now re-synchronized if it is set to false server-side, keeping flight stable.
 The debug command now works both with and without the info argument.
+Btw, I can’t upload the other files because they’re hidden.
+If you have any questions, add me on Discord.

 <p align="left">